seanyoung/hyperledger-hip/HIPs/solang.md

 # Closure

-The goal of solang is to bring the Solidity language to as many blockchains as possible.
+The goal of Solang is to bring the Solidity language to as many blockchains as possible.
 Writing a production quality compiler is a complex task, so colaboration between blockchains will be hugely beneficial.